Is An Associate’s Degree An Undergraduate Degree?

 2. Entry requirements

-The entry requirements for associate’s degrees are less stringent and competitive compared to bachelor’s degrees.
-You basically need a high school diploma or have passed a General Education Development test (GED) or an equivalent test, and be 18 years of age.
+The entry requirements for associate’s degrees are less stringent and competitive than bachelor’s degrees.
+You need a high school diploma or have passed a General Education Development test (GED) or an equivalent test and be 18 years of age.

-You also need to meet the GPA requirements but they are not as high as a four-year degree.
-So, if you’re unable to meet the entry requirements for a bachelor’s degree, an associate’s degree is a great alternative for you.
+You also need to meet the GPA requirements, which are not as high as a four-year degree.
+So, if you cannot meet the entry requirements for a bachelor’s degree, an associate’s degree is a great alternative.

 3. Cost

 An associate’s degree is a cheaper undergraduate degree because it is faster to complete than a bachelor’s degree.
-The average tuition for one year in an associate degree program is $3,800 in 2021, according to the College Board.
+According to the College Board, the average tuition for one year in an associate degree program is $3,800 in 2021.

-Whereas it is $10,740 for public in-state schools, $27,560 for public out-of-state schools, and $38,070 for private nonprofit schools.
-In fact, bachelor’s degrees are two or three times costlier than associate degrees.
+It is $10,740 for public in-state schools, $27,560 for public out-of-state schools, and $38,070 for private nonprofit schools.
+Bachelor’s degrees are two or three times costlier than associate degrees.

 4. Career opportunities

-An associate degree affords you better career prospects and pays compared to a high school diploma.
-In 2020, associate’s degree holders earn $836 weekly compared to $781 for workers with a high school diploma.
+An associate degree affords you better career prospects and pays than a high school diploma.
+In 2020, associate’s degree holders earned $836 weekly compared to $781 for workers with a high school diploma.

-However, to really stand out and attract high-paying jobs you need at least a bachelor’s degree.
-Their median weekly earnings are $1,334 which sums up to $69,381 annually.
+However, you need at least a bachelor’s degree to stand out and attract high-paying jobs.
+Their median weekly earnings are $1,334, up to $69,381 annually.

-If you think about it, getting a bachelor’s degree is really much better than trying to save costs by settling for an associate degree.
-In the long run, you will save more with a bachelor’s degree than with an associate’s.
+If you think about it, getting a bachelor’s degree is much better than trying to save costs by settling for an associate’s degree.
+In the long run, you will save more with a bachelor’s degree than an associate’s.

 The good thing is if you have an associate degree, you can transfer relevant course credit to your bachelor’s degree and reduce the years you’d spend acquiring a BSc.